ga4gh-beacon/ga4gh-beacon-legacy-website/pages/index.md

 *Beacon v2 logical model under development*

 The model above includes the following entities:
 * Dataset: groups variants or individuals (subjects) that have something in common.
-The relationship could be as weak as they are in the same repository or as strong as that they belong to the same study population.
+The relationship could be as weak as they are in the same repository or as strong as they belong to the same study population.
 * Cohorts: a set of characteristics describing a cohort, that is defined as a set of individuals that can belong to one or more Datasets
 Variant: represents a unique genomic alteration using details such as its position in a genome and sequence alterations or its type, the transcriptional consequences, etc.
 * Individual: describes individuals that are stored in the repository, including some clinical information like diseases, treatments, phenotypic features.